 About

-The Scarlet Tongue Project is a documentary film, artist collective, and social
+The Scarlet Tongue Project is a documentary film and artist collective

-movement.
-We explore the taboo of anger through artistic collaboration,
+exploring the taboo of anger through artistic collaboration and cultural exchange.

 Director/Producer: Samantha Bryan